Teriks/LibLSLCC/README.md

 You can open the provided **LibLSLCC-NoEditor.sln** solution on Linux using the latest version of MonoDevelop, Or you can build it from the command line using the xbuild command.

 Other than some of the projects in the solution being un-buildable under Mono, the build on *Nix platforms behaves the exact same way under xbuild/monodevelop as it does under MSBuild on Windows.

+#Building LibLSLCC on *Nix Platforms with xbuild from the shell

+To build LibLSLCC from the command line using mono and xbuild on linux, first install Mono for your distribution then CD into the LibLSLCC source tree where **LibLSLCC-NoEditor.sln** resides.

+enter the command:

+	xbuild /p:Configuration=Release LibLSLCC-NoEditor.sln

+LibLSLCC should start building.